yt-project/old-blog/content/post/3DSurfacesAndSketchFab.rst

        bounds = bounds
    )

-and yt will extract a surface, convert to a format that SketchFab.com understands (PLY, in a zip file) and then upload it using your API key.
+and yt will extract a surface, convert to a format that Sketchfab.com understands (PLY, in a zip file) and then upload it using your API key.
 For this demo, I've used data kindly provided by Ryan Joung from a simulation of galaxy formation.
-Here's what my newly-uploaded model looks like, using the embed code from SketchFab:
+Here's what my newly-uploaded model looks like, using the embed code from Sketchfab:

 .. raw:: html